mkaz/libro/readme.md

 ## Setup

 On first run, libro will create a `libro.db` database file based on database location.
-It will prompt for confirmation to proceed also showing the location where the file will be created.
+It will prompt for confirmation to proceed which also shows the location where the file will be created.

 **Database locations:**